 While this is beyond the scope of this article, there are two main mechanisms by which stroboscopic training can improve performance.

-Sports performance relies on quick decision making, reaction time, attention to external events and more.
-In fact, the superhuman-like ability for some elite athletes to “slow the game down” is thought to be due to enhanced reaction time.5 SVT helps shift attention from an internal to external focus.
+Sports performance relies on quick decision-making, reaction time, attention to external events, and more.
+In fact, the superhuman-like ability for some elite athletes to “slow the game down” is thought to be due to enhanced reaction time.5 SVT helps shift attention from an internal to an external focus.
 External attention is superior to internal attention for sports performance and motor learning.4 The increased effort that is involved when using stroboscopic glasses helps once the glasses are removed.
 Athletes report that tasks feel easier and objects move slower.
-SVT also helps an individual process visual information faster, giving them more time to perform appropriate injury-prevention movement strategies during a competitive game.7
+SVT also helps an individuals process visual information faster, giving them more time to perform appropriate injury-prevention movement strategies during a competitive game.7

 One study tested the performance of professional ice hockey players before and after a 16-day preseason that included a protocol of using stroboscopic glasses.
 The group that trained daily with the strobe glasses showed an 18% improvement in their shooting precision compared to the control group.7 Although this was a small sample size, other studies have confirmed a significant improvement in athletic performance.

 The current research has a wide range of training parameters.
-SVT sessions to improve performance can last anywhere from 5 minute to 45 minutes with the glasses on.4 For rehabilitation, a protocol of 3 times per week of 20 minute sessions showed improvement in ankle stability.8 Like with many exercises that target the brain, it takes frequent repetition to elicit neuroplastic changes.
+SVT sessions to improve performance can last anywhere from 5 minutes to 45 minutes with the glasses on.4 For rehabilitation, a protocol of 3 times per week of 20-minute sessions showed improvement in ankle stability.8 Like with many exercises that target the brain, it takes frequent repetition to elicit neuroplastic changes.